NicolaPiras97/VOIGT/README.md

 # Case study of Raman spectroscopy data using voigt profile

 This is the code we used for the case study in the paper "Mixture Representations and Inference for the Voigt Profile".
 The code in this version is available for case stydy reproducibility purposes only and it requirea the voigt package for estimation procedure.
-The data used are analyzing in the paper: Pisu, Porcu, Carboni, Mameli, Cannas, Naitza, Melis, Mussi, Chiriu, Innovative method for provenance studies in cultural heritage: A new algorithm based on observables from high-resolution raman spectra of red ochre, Spectrochimica Acta Part A: Molecular and Biomolecular Spectroscopy 329 (2025) 125581.
+The data used are analyzed in the paper: Pisu et al., Innovative method for provenance studies in cultural heritage: A new algorithm based on observables from high-resolution raman spectra of red ochre, Spectrochimica Acta Part A: Molecular and Biomolecular Spectroscopy 329 (2025) 125581.

 ## Usage